AmpersandHQ/generator-magepack/README.md

 A sample application is included as a starting point.
 Making use of ReactJS and Redux, the main application files can be found in `view/frontend/web/js/src`.

-The `view/frontend/web/js/src/index.entry.js` file pulls together you application for bundling.
+The `view/frontend/web/js/src/index.entry.js` file pulls together your application for bundling.
 The `view/frontend/web/js/dist/` contains the final application distributable.

 The structure of the generated files follows the structure of a Magento 2 JavaScript application.
 You can use this generator directly in `app/code`, `app/design` or `vendor/ampersand/module`.